GrandNewStart/cryptotalk/README.md

 9. If you look up the DB through h2-console, you'll see there are two users inserted: you and your friend.
 <img src="./screenshots/09.png" alt="Description" style="width:100%; height:auto;">

-10. Also, you'll see the messages you've sent and received are stored in encrypted form and there's nothing that can decrypt this message in the DB.
+10. Also, you'll see the messages you've sent and received are stored in encrypted form and there's nothing that can decrypt these messages in the DB.
 <img src="./screenshots/10.png" alt="Description" style="width:100%; height:auto;">